Professional Counseling Program

 Mary L. Becerril, Ph.D., Program Director, Main Campus

 Joseph D. Cook, Ph.D., Program Director, DBU North

 of Arts in Professional Counseling

-The Master of Arts in Professional Counseling degree prepares graduates to render counseling services in a variety of settings such as community counseling centers, drug and alcohol treatment facilities, college and university counseling centers, Christian counseling centers, private psychiatric hospitals, domestic violence shelters, churches, rehabilitation centers, and private practice.
+The Master of Arts degree in Professional Counseling prepares graduates to become Licensed Professional Counselors (LPC) in the State of Texas.
+Becoming an LPC allows graduates to render counseling services in a variety of settings such as community counseling centers, drug and alcohol treatment facilities, college and university counseling centers, Christian counseling centers, private psychiatric hospitals, domestic violence shelters, churches, rehabilitation centers, and private practice.
 The burgeoning interest in professional counseling and the growing disillusionment with a "morally neutral" approach to counseling indicates the need for a graduate program which will apply Biblical presuppositions as the starting points and goals in a counseling approach.

 Presently, all classes leading to the M.A. in Professional Counseling degree are taught in the evening and on the weekend.